A habit a day keeps the doctor away!

 During user testing we also identified usability problems that were corrected with the redesign of several screens.
 This way, we had the possibility of creating personalized components for users to interact in a simple way, avoiding known usability errors in the testing phase.

-Or if you have any other enquiries contact us and we’ll get in touch with you ASAP!
+If you have any other enquiries contact us and we’ll get in touch with you ASAP!